Germany men's national basketball team

 The Germany men's national basketball team (Deutsche Basketballnationalmannschaft or Die Mannschaft) represents Germany in international basketball competition.
 The team is directed by the German Basketball Federation (Deutscher Basketball Bund), the governing body for basketball in Germany.
-Currently, Germany is ranked 11th in the FIBA World Rankings.
+Currently, Germany is ranked second in the FIBA World Ranking.

 Between 1949 and 1990, separate German national teams were recognised by FIBA due to Allied occupation.
-The (DBB) were representing the Federal Republic of Germany (named West Germany from 1949 to 1990), while the East Germany team represented the German Demorcratic Republic (1952–1990).
+The DBB were representing the Federal Republic of Germany (named West Germany from 1949 to 1990), while the East Germany team represented the German Democratic Republic (1952–1990).
 The two would later merge, after reunification in 1990.

-Germany's greatest achievements to date have been competing in 25 appearances at the EuroBasket, winning gold in 1993, silver in 2005, and bronze in 2022.
-Germany have also made six appearances at the FIBA World Cup, with their best result coming in 2002, when the team won bronze.
-At the Olympic Games, in Germany's six appearances, their top performances are three quarter-final finishes (1984, 1992, 2020).
+Germany's greatest achievements to date have been competing in 26 appearances at the EuroBasket, winning gold in 1993 and 2025, silver in 2005, and bronze in 2022.
+Germany have made seven appearances at the FIBA World Cup, winning gold in 2023, and bronze in 2002.
+At the Olympic Games, in Germany's seven appearances, their top performance is their fourth place finish in 2024.

 History

 Early years (1934–1939)

 Germany became members of FIBA in 1934.
 After declining to enter the first ever EuroBasket in 1935, the national team would make their debut presence on the international stage at the 1936 Olympic Games as hosts in Berlin.
 It was also the first basketball tournament held at the Olympics.
+American Mormon missionaries who played the sport helped coach the team to improve the church's relations with the Nazi Germany government.

 Entering the competition, Germany played their first match against Switzerland, which the team would lose 25–18.
 The loss would send the team toward the consolation bracket to finish out the event.
 After the tournament, Germany failed to participate at the 1937 and 1939 editions of the EuroBasket, due to the continued rise of Nazi Germany during the late 1930s.